tsoding/something/README.md

 can be changed at any moment or stop working at all.**

 ## Quick Start
-Install dependencies for your OS/Distro.
+Install dependencies for your OS/Distro, here is a table for help, this does not include compile and make.
 | OS / Distro                   | Dependency package names                            |
 |-------------------------------|-----------------------------------------------------|
 | Debian or based (Ubuntu)      | libsdl2-dev pkg-config                              |